Chart Color Schemes

 Cultural Diversity

-Kaleen's population was found to be more culturally diverse than most local markets, with 30.1% born overseas and 26.5% speaking a language other than English at home.
-Christianity was the predominant religion in Kaleen, accounting for 45.0% of the population.
-Notably, Buddhism was overrepresented in Kaleen at 3.6%, compared to the Australian Capital Territory average of 3.0%.
+Kaleen was found to be more culturally diverse than most local markets, with 30.1% of its population born overseas and 26.5% speaking a language other than English at home.
+Christianity is the predominant religion in Kaleen, comprising 45.0% of its population.
+Buddhism, however, is overrepresented in Kaleen at 3.6%, compared to 3.0% across Australian Capital Territory.

 Frequently Asked Questions - Diversity